What is a ‘Clearance’ phone?

 What is All-You-Can-Eat data?

-All-You-Can-Eat data is part of The One Plan via SIM, or on one of our other select tariffs per handset.
+All-You-Can-Eat data is part of The One Plan via SIM, or on one of Three's other select tariffs per handset.
 With All-You-Can-Eat data you can download apps, browse the web, look at maps and check emails as often as you like without worrying about going over tour data allowance.

 How much data do I need?